 Business Casual Bottoms

 Now, once you’ve selected the type of top or tops to wear, the key then becomes pairing it with the appropriate style of bottoms.
 Of course, dress pants that perfectly match your suit jacket and have that single clean break over your shoe are the traditional bottoms for business occasions.
-Unsurprisingly, the style is no longer a work wear requirement.
+Unsurprisingly, the style is no longer a workwear requirement.

-While formal trousers will never go out of style even in the office, men today have a wider selection with chinos, jeans and even drawstring trousers considered acceptable options in business casual environment.
+While formal trousers will never go out of style even in the office, men today have a wider selection with chinos, jeans, and even drawstring trousers considered acceptable options in a business casual environment.
 Again, what’s appropriate would largely depend on your particular profession but we would draw the line on shorts.

 What can really make the difference for your business casual outfit is the actual fit and style of your bottoms.
-Loose fit bottoms appear casual.
-Conversely, skinny and tight fit bottoms can also be considered more casual.
+Loose-fit bottoms appear casual.
+Conversely, skinny and tight-fit bottoms can also be considered more casual.
 When it comes to the length, cropped bottoms or long trousers that you choose to fold up with a cuff at the hem also make for a more casual appearance.
 Of course, denim jeans would be the most casual option with the actual style of your jeans dictating the degree of casualness.